 i which sells tokens, Vanilla uses the following algorithm:

-Profit is determined by the positive difference of how much WETH the trader used to buy tokens and how much WETH the trader got back when selling those tokens.
+Absolute profit is determined by the positive difference of how much WETH the trader used to buy tokens and how much WETH the trader got back when selling those tokens.
 For example, buying 1000 USDC with 1 WETH, and selling them all for 2 WETH would equal 1 WETH profit.

 To calculate the profit of the trade, the Vanilla contract must keep track of the purchase price.
 However, if the trader buys 1000 USDC for 1 WETH, then 1000 USDC for 0.5 WETH, and finally sells 1500 USDC for 1.5 WETH, what is the profit?
 Unfortunately, the traditionally used pricing conventions (FIFO and LIFO) are impractical to implement in smart contracts due to the gas costs of keeping track of all purchases.
 Instead, Vanilla uses a Weighted Average Exchange Rate to maintain the average purchase price for all token inventory in a fair and gas efficient way.